BBB - A+ Rating

 - John Dunford purchased land on the eastern seaboard in 1718

-Dunford Settlers in the United States in the 19th Century
+Dunford Settlers in the 19th Century

 - James Dunford brought the family name to New York City in 1820